palaa159/Docs/tutorials/01-GettingStarted.md

 ![Fp2](../assets/images/Fp2.JPG)

-c) Follow the same procedure for the purple electrode and apply it to your forhead 1 inch above your left eyebrow (as if you were looking at yourself) and an inch to the left of your forheads centerline.
+c) Follow the same procedure for the purple electrode and apply it to your forehead 1 inch above your left eyebrow (as if you were looking at yourself) and an inch to the left of your forehead's centerline.

 ![1020](../assets/images/1020.jpg)